 Of the whole “Rational Male trilogy”, this was possibly the least relatable for more free-thinking readers.

 There are still great ideas, but also somewhat more extremism, more “us VS them” mindset, and sectarian views of masculinity.

 In my opinion, it’s not benefitting Rollo Tomassi to stay stuck in the red pill only.

 By having become one of the thought leaders of the movement, he might be tempted to “intellectually curl up” on his own theory and refuse to consider possible alternative views (groupthink).

 And, under the pressure of his own followers, he might be nudged towards more and more extreme positions.

 In sum: some good ideas and some great analysis of systemic (and unconscious) manipulation, including some acute observations on group dynamics.

-But also very one-sided, misogynistic and potentially toxic for male-female relationship if taken literally.
+But also very one-sided, misogynistic, and potentially toxic for male-female relationships, if taken literally.